I Can Cook That

 4. Stir the flour mixture into the butter mixture until combined.

-8. Bake the cookies for 10 minutes, rotating the baking sheet after 5 minutes.
-They will not yet be browned.
-Cook for an additional 3-5 minutes or until the tops of the cookies are just turning a light golden brown.
+10. Bake the cookies for 13 to 15 minutes, rotating the baking sheet half way through the baking time.
+Bake until the tops of the cookies are just turning a light golden brown.

-13. Roll the Chipwich in some of the chocolate chips and freeze again for another 10 minutes.
-Serve.
+17. Roll the Chipwich in some of the chocolate chips.

 Schema/Recipe SEO Data Markup by Yummly Rich Recipes